runonbitcoin/walleteering/guide/03-owner.md

 ## The nextOwner() method

 First, we'll implement the `nextOwner()` method.
 Your goal is to **provide an address that is fixed and unique for each app**.
-Run will use this address to assign new jigs.
+RUN will use this address to assign new jigs.
 Let's break it down:

 > *provide an address*

 Why an address?
-Because the app and Run should not see the wallet's private keys!
+Because the app and RUN should not see the wallet's private keys!
 Key management is a wallet's expertise.
-Run only needs a way to assign owners to new jigs.
+RUN only needs a way to assign owners to new jigs.
 Although it's possible and sometimes useful for the `nextOwner()` method to return a public key or a `Lock` instead of an address, these are advanced topics covered for [Chapter 4](04-advanced.md).

 > *that is fixed*